Where is Stonehenge located? Find the best way to get there.

 You can get a taxi from Salisbury Station very quickly, the cost for a standard car that can carry four people is approximately £20.
 Unfortunately, at present, Uber doesn’t operate in Salisbury, so you will need to call the taxi company on arrival at the station.
 However, there are often taxi’s there or pre-book.

-Is there a car park at Stonehenge?
+Is there a car park?

 There is a car park at Stonehenge.
 It is free to park at Stonehenge, although at peak times there is a fee, however it is refundable if you purchase a ticket on the day to Stonehenge.